 Solar Panels This Year

 If you’ve ever considered including solar power in your new custom home, 2019 is the last year the 30 percent Federal tax credit for residential photovoltaic solar arrays will be available.
 Tax deduction rates step down beginning in 2020.
 While the optimal location is on the roof, ground mount arrays can also overcome challenges for southerly orientation or shade.
 Solar panels are more sleek and powerful than ever, with high-performance panels producing power well into 30 or more years.
 Add a storage battery and you’ll never worry about power outages during storms again!

 Energy Efficient Heating & Cooling

-Your new home will incorporate many energy efficient features, including improved insulation, double- or triple-glazed windows and thermal insulated doors.
-Ensuring that your savings continues, adding a high quality HVAC system only makes sense.
-Opting for high efficiency heat pumps—powered by your local utility and offset by your brand-new solar array—can provide heating and cooling for a fraction of the cost of older systems.
+Your new home will incorporate many energy efficient features, including improved insulation, double- or triple-glazed windows and thermally insulated doors.
+Ensuring that your savings continue, adding a high-quality HVAC system only makes sense.
+Opting for high-efficiency heat pumps—powered by your local utility and offset by your brand-new solar array—can provide heating and cooling for a fraction of the cost of older systems.
 If you’re unsure of the best options, we have a lot of solutions that can save energy and money.
 Ventilation is another area where innovation has played a role.
 Because today’s efficient homes are very well sealed, proper ventilation is important for healthy air inside.
 To cope with fluctuating humidity levels in North Carolina and South Carolina, we recommend installing a ventilation system that will remove stale air from the home and draw in fresh air, while controlling humidity.
 These systems are designed specifically to your individual home and its specific need for air exchange based on its air tightness.